droglenc/NCHighways/Syllabus-Current.md

 In-class assignments can only be made-up for **excused** absences.

-Out-of-class assignments should be typed and should either be printed to hand in at the beginning of the class period where it is due or e-mailed to me prior to the class period where it is due.
+Out-of-class assignments should be typed and should either be printed to hand in at the beginning of the class period when it is due or e-mailed to me prior to the class period when it is due.

 <br>

 ### Final Reflection
+TBD,
 <br>

 ### Attendance